PaulZC/Iridium_SBD_Tools/README.md

 If you ever want to download all the SBD messages again, perhaps on a new computer, then [Iridium_SBD_GMail_API_GetAllSBD.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_GetAllSBD.py) will do just that.

+## Forwarding Emails with Google Static Maps API Links

+[Iridium_SBD_GMail_API_Forwarder.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_Forwarder.py) uses the GMail API to forward the contents of an Iridium SBD message to another email address.
+It will check once per minute for the appearance of a new .sbd file, parse it, convert the contents to a more user-friendly (html) format and then forward it as a new email message to the chosen recipient.

+The beacon location in the .sbd message is converted into a link to the Google Static Maps API.
+This API is a great way to show a map image of where the beacon is located and the path that it has followed.
+You can find more details about the API [here](https://developers.google.com/maps/documentation/static-maps/intro).
+To use the API, you will need to create your own API Key, which you can do by following the instructions [here](https://developers.google.com/maps/documentation/static-maps/get-api-key).
+Copy the Key and save it in a file called _Google_Static_Maps_API_Key.txt_ so the forwarder can read it.

+The intention is that you have Iridium_SBD_GMail_API_Forwarder.py and Iridium_SBD_GMail_API_Downloader.py running simultaneously.
+Start Iridium_SBD_GMail_API_Forwarder.py first and allow it to build up a dictionary of any existing .sbd files, then start Iridium_SBD_GMail_API_Downloader.py.
+When any new SBD messages arrive in your GMail inbox, they will be downloaded and then forwarded automatically.

 ## Uploading data to the [HabHub Habitat Tracker Server](https://tracker.habhub.org)